Whitmer to appoint first Black woman to Michigan’s top court

 “Kyra is passionate about the law and will be the first Black woman ever to serve on the Michigan Supreme Court,” Whitmer said.
 “She will bring a unique perspective to our high court as a Black woman — and as a new working mom — that has too long been left out.”

-Black men from both political parties have served as Supreme Court justices.
+Black men from both political parties have served as Supreme Court justices: Democrats Dennis Archer and Conrad Mallett, and Republicans Robert Young Jr. and Kurtis Wilder.
+Wilder was the last, losing an election in 2018.

+McCormack said in September that she was stepping down with six years left in her term.
+She served as chief justice until this week when members of the court chose Justice Elizabeth Clement to take over.

+“Michigan’s courts are on a steady path to becoming more accessible, more engaged and more inclusive, and today’s addition to the Supreme Court is a groundbreaking step forward," Clement said.